willmotil/ShaderExamples/README.md

 # ShaderExamples

-For the MonoGame Framework ... https://www.monogame.net/
+These are shader examples for the MonoGame Framework ... https://www.monogame.net/ These examples were tested against a DirectX project.
  Each game1 folder here is nearly stand alone, It has a shader that goes with it and some images.